mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 ## 5. URL Shortener with Analytics

-Sometimes some URLs are somehow to long.
+Sometimes some URLs are somehow too long.

 That is why URL shorteners exist.
 They take an existing URL and provide a shortened version, which redirects any user to the original URL.
 These shortened versions are URLs from a URL shortener service with a randomized id, for example [https://bit.ly/3Bg19uM](https://bit.ly/3Bg19uM), which redirects the user to [https://eu.usatoday.com/story/travel/2022/02/10/amtrak-deal-valentines-offer-sale/6741296001/](https://eu.usatoday.com/story/travel/2022/02/10/amtrak-deal-valentines-offer-sale/6741296001/).